France and Germany fail to coax EU into Putin's arms

 "This [Russia] dialogue is necessary for the continent's stability," Macron also said.

-Their 11th-hour proposal came after an especially brutal year, in which Putin tried to murder and then jailed his main political opponent, threatened to re-invade Ukraine, and launched cyber-attacks on EU countries, however.
+Their 11th-hour proposal came after an especially brutal year, in which Putin tried to murder and then jailed his main political opponent, Alexei Navalny, threatened to re-invade Ukraine, and launched cyber-attacks on EU countries.

 It also came not long after fresh revelations that Russian spies had set off bombs in Bulgaria and the Czech Republic.